TuDo-Makerspace/MIDI-Breakouts/README.md

 ## Parts & Assembly

-A interactive BOM for both boards can be found [here](https://tu-do-makerspace.github.io/MIDI-Breakouts/)
+An interactive BOM for both boards can be found [here](https://tu-do-makerspace.github.io/MIDI-Breakouts/)

 The interactive bom contains a PCB view that allows you to see which components go where, and what value they have.
 This is particularly useful to have open while assembling the boards.